-The tonality here is C major, but in G7 we can play the D melodic minor scale, as we already know.
-Doing this, we are using G7 chord to “cheat” the listener making him/her that G7 is IV degree Blues.
-This is the same as thinking that tonality changed to D melodic minor (momentarily), where G7 is acting like fourth degree IV7 (and not as V7 of C anymore).
+The tonality here is C major, but over G7 we can play the D melodic minor scale, as we already know.
+By doing so, we are taking advantage of the G7 chord to “trick” the listener into thinking that G7 is a IV degree blues.
+This is equivalent to thinking that the tonality has become (momentarily) D melodic minor, where G7 is acting as fourth degree IV7 (and no longer as V7 of C).

-Of course that this is not the only explanation to use the melodic minor scale one fifth above the dominant.
-Many musicians prefer thinking that this D melodic minor scale creates an alteration (ninth flat) in G7 chord.
-Independently of the explanation that you will choose, the important is not to be restricted to only one train of thought, because sometimes we can explore hidden resources and create really attractive sonorities when thinking beyond the common sense.
-Never block your mind when the subject is music!
+Regardless of the explanation you prefer, the important thing is not to be restricted to a single line of reasoning, because sometimes we can explore hidden resources and generate very attractive sounds when thinking beyond common sense.
+Never block your mind when it comes to music!

-Well, returning to the idea of Lydian dominant, due the fact that we are doing G7 sounds like IV7, we can also try playing the Hexatonic scale on it, because we already saw that there is more affinity between Hexatonic and Lydian dominant mode (IV7) that between Hexatonic and Mixolydian dominant (V7).
-Summarizing, when you apply the Hexatonic scale in a non altered dominant V7, try to mix your solo to the melodic minor scale one fifth above.
+Well, back to the idea of Lydian dominant, since we are making G7 sound like IV7, we can also try to play the hexatonic on top of it, as we have already seen that there is more affinity between the hexatonic and the Lydian dominant mode (IV7) than between the hexatonic and Mixolydian dominant (V7).
+In short, when you are going to apply the hexatonic scale on top of an unaltered dominant V7, try to mix the melodic minor scale a fifth above in your solo.

-This combination sounds really good, because it renders the Hexatonic more attractive!
-The melodic minor one fifth above can make the V7 has another momentary function (IV7), which is more interesting to the Hexatonic.
-In practice, Hexatonic scale doesn’t use to appear alone, because the Lydian dominant chords (IV7) or augmented fourth dominants are not really common.
-So Jazz and Bossa Nova musicians like to put a small dose of Hexatonic mixed with other things (mainly the melodic minor one fifth above), to give this “taste” we explained.
-Many even don’t know the reason of this!
+This combination is very good, because it makes the hexatonic more attractive!
+The melodic minor one fifth above can make the V7 have another momentary function (IV7), which is more interesting for the hexatonic.
+In practice, the hexatonic scale does not usually appear alone, not least because the Lydian dominant (IV7), or dominant with augmented fourth chords, are not so common.

-To finish this, notice that there are just two Hexatonic scales (C and C#); the other ones are identical to these two, starting in other degrees.
-This is really useful of observing when improvising, because it increases our field of vision.
-Instead of thinking in G Hexatonic, for example, you can think in D# Hexatonic, which is identical.
+Just to conclude, notice that there are only two possible hexatonic scales (C and C#); the rest are identical to these, starting from other degrees.
+This is useful to observe when making an improvisation, as it increases our field of vision.
+Instead of thinking of G hexatonic, for example, you can think of D# hexatonic, which is identical.

-So, when you want to mix G Hexatonic and D melodic minor, for example, you can think in D melodic minor and D# Hexatonic (it is closer and better to see).
-Get the hint!
+So, when you want to merge the scales of G hexatonic and D melodic minor, for example, you can think of D melodic minor and D# hexatonic (it is closer and better to visualize).
+There’s a tip for you!

-Well, the subject here burned our neurons!
-But the concept is not as complicated when we put the pieces together.
-With practice these concepts will go from your head to your veins!
+Well, the subject here was enough to blow your mind!
+But the concept is not so complicated when we put all the pieces together well.
+With a little practice, these concepts will go from your head and into your blood!